zzhangjii/learning-library/workshops/journey3-data-science/LabGuide400.md

-## Connect to the BDCS-CE Console and OPen RStudio Port
+## Connect to the BDCS-CE Console and Open RStudio Port 8787

 ### **STEP 1**: Navigate/login to the Oracle Cloud My Services Dashboard